2024's Last Great Sale

 CO2 laser machines are better than diode laser machines in terms of cutting materials.
 They can cut and engrave a broader range of materials.
 And due to its 10,640nm wavelength being absorbed the majority of non-metals, CO2 laser engravers can work on almost all non-metals.

 A CO2 laser can cut wood, plywood, MDF, acrylic (all colors), foam, paper, cardboard, leather, plastics, fabric, and rubber.
-The materials that a CO2 laser can engrave are acrylic (all colors), wood, plywood, MDF, leather, plastic, fabric, rubber, brick, ceramics, bone, and coated metals.
+The materials that a CO2 laser can engrave are acrylic (all colors), wood, plywood, MDF, leather, plastic, glass, fabric, rubber, brick, ceramics, bone, and coated metals.

 EngravingCutting